timotejroiko/discord-websocket-benchmark/README.md

 The second step is to inject the captured TCP packets into the stream to simulate receiving them naturally but without the usual inconsistencies and delays.

-This was done by modifying the `ws` and `tiny-discord` library as per [Addendum 2](#addendum-2) and then running the script `discord-socket-test.js` to inject and benchmark the previously recorded data packets.
+This was done by modifying the `ws` and `tiny-discord` libraries as per [Addendum 2](#addendum-2) and then running the script `discord-socket-test.js` to inject and benchmark the previously recorded data packets.

 ## Results